-All variable inputs for the model are shown in Tables A, B, and C at the end of this section.
-Some of the key parameter inputs are described in the paragraphs below.
+All variable inputs for the model are shown in Appendix D. Some of the key parameter inputs are described in the paragraphs below.

 Patient Population

 The patient population variables include patient age, sex, and classification of low back disorder as LDH, LSS, DS, and CLBP.
 Patients with LDH and CLBP were assumed to be working age (45 years), while patients with LSS and DS were assumed to be retired (65 years).